 - a link to the defined enforcement procedure being established under the Directive where people can raise a formal complaint if they feel their feedback has not been respected.

 The Commission plans to draft a “model accessibility statement” to use an example.
-Keep your eyes peeled for that one.
+Here’s gov.uk’s example, based on the EC example.

 The accessibility statement must be accessible.
 This should be obvious but sadly it has to be said.

 The Directive requires member states to periodically monitor affected sites for compliance.
 To achieve this, the Commission will set forth a methodology (in other words, a process) for member states to use to evaluate compliance.
 This methodology must be on the books by 23 December 2018.
 The Commission is keen on this methodology being uniform across all member states in order to provide an accurate picture of compliance across the board.